 If you have any questions about whether or not your film qualifies as a video essay please don't hesitate to email me at firstname.lastname@example.org

-A cash prize will be awarded to Eye Myth's best film as well as one runner up.
+A cash prize will be awarded to Eye Myth's best film.

 All films must be submitted either through FilmFreeway or through a password protected digital upload on a third party site like Vimeo.
 I will not accept DVDs or hardcopies for consideration.